The Charles Schwab Challenge

 The greens are Bent Grass.

-The course was co designed by Perry Maxwell who coincidentally was the main designer of last weeks venue Southern Hills and there was plenty of talk in the build up to last week of some similarities between the two venues.
+The course was co designed by Perry Maxwell who was also the main designer of the 2021 PGA Championship host venue Southern Hills.

 The course is seen as a classical test which can reward both short game specialists and ball strikers.
 Distance off the tee here is not an advantage here though with the premium being on finding fairways.